-- Priority requests pertaining to current care of patient: within one workday. - Patient request for access to own record: within three (15) workdays. - Subpoenas and depositions: as required.

-- All other requests: within five (15) workdays - Courtesy Notifications to Practitioners As a courtesy, records processing personnel shall notify the appropriate healthcare practitioner when any of the following occur: - Patient or his or her representative requests information from the medical record. - Patient or representative requests direct access to the complete medical record. - Patient or representative institutes legal action. - ☐ Disclosure Monitoring- Health Information Management personnel will review and update this log weekly to give proper priority to requests and to provide early intervention in problem situations.
+- D The following priorities and time frames shall apply to requests for disclosures of PHI: - Emergency requests involving immediate emergency care of patient: immediate processing. - Priority requests pertaining to current care of patient: within one workday. - Patient request for access to own record: within (15) workdays. - Subpoenas and depositions: as required. - All other requests: within (15) workdays - Courtesy Notifications to Practitioners As a courtesy, records processing personnel shall notify the appropriate healthcare practitioner when any of the following occur: - Patient or his or her representative requests information from the medical record. - Patient or representative requests direct access to the complete medical record. - Patient or representative institutes legal action. - Disclosure Monitoring-- Health Information Management personnel will review and update this log weekly to give proper priority to requests and to provide early intervention in problem situations.
 The log shall contain the following information: - Date department received the request. - Name of patient.

-Name and status (patient, parent, quardian) of person making request.
-Information released.
-Date released.
-Fee charged.
-Unless the request specifies release of the complete medical record, TCS shall release only selected portions of the record.
-TCS shall prepare an appropriate cover letter detailing the items ☐ Prohibition of Redisclosure -- Unless a law or regulation requires a more specific prohibition on redisclosure (usually for AIDS/HIV, alcohol and drug abuse, and other particularly sensitive medical information), each disclosure outside the facility shall contain the following notice: The attached medical information pertaining to [Name of patient] is confidential and legally privileged.
+- Name and status (patient, parent, guardian) of person making request. - Information released. - Date released. - Fee information, if applicable. - □ Unless the request specifies release of the complete medical record, TCS shall release only selected portions of the record.
+TCS shall prepare an appropriate cover letter detailing the items included. - Prohibition of Redisclosure -- Unless a law or regulation requires a more specific prohibition on re-disclosure (usually for AIDS/HIV, alcohol and drug abuse, and other particularly sensitive medical information), each disclosure outside the facility shall contain the following notice or a similar notice containing the prohibition of further disclosure (such as the Notice of Prohibition on Disclosure included on the bottom of the fax cover sheet). - The attached medical information pertaining to [Name of patient] is confidential and legally privileged.
 TCS has provided it to [Name of recipient] as authorized by the patient.
-The recipient may not further disclose the information without the express consent of the patient or as authorized by law.
-Retention of Disclosure Requests -- The designated Privacy Officer will retain the original request, the authorization for release of information, and a copy of the cover letter in the patient(s) medical record for the appropriate record retention period. ☐ Disclosure Quality Control -- The Executive Director and/or the designated Privacy Official shall conduct a routine audit of the release of information at least annually, paying particular attention to the following: Validity of authorizations.
-Appropriateness of information abstracted in response to the request. • Retention of authorization, request, and transmitting cover letter.
-Procedures for telephone, electronic, and in-person requests.
-Compliance with designated priorities and time frames.
-Proper processing of fees.
-Maintenance of confidentiality.

-In-service Training on Disclosures -- The Executive Director and/or Privacy Official shall give periodic in-service training to all employees involved in the release of information.

-risk management and legal counsel at least annually.
+The recipient may not further disclose the information without the express consent of the patient or as authorized by law. - Retention of Disclosure Requests -- The designated Security Officer and/or Privacy Officer will retain the original request, the authorization for release of information, and a copy of the cover letter and any other relevant documents pertaining to the request in the appropriate secure electronic filing system for the appropriate record retention period. - Disclosure Quality Control -- The Executive Director and/or the designated Security Officer and/or Privacy Official shall conduct a routine audit of the release of information at least annually, paying particular attention to the following: - Validity of authorizations. - Appropriateness of information abstracted in response to the request. - Retention of authorization, request, and transmitting cover letter. - Procedures for telephone, electronic, and in-person requests. - Compliance with designated priorities and time frames. - Proper processing of fees. - Maintenance of confidentiality. - In-service Training on Disclosures -- The Executive Director in conjunction with the Security Officer and/or Privacy Official shall give periodic in-service training and/or ongoing training through the use of all staff email reminders to all employees involved in the release of information. - Annual Policy Review The Security and/or Privacy Official shall review this policy and associated procedures with risk management and legal counsel at least annually.